 Managing the newsroom output with story weighting

 Now we have the story types, we can see how the editor-of-the-day can produce an overview of the main stories to be covered.

 Below is a fictitious list of stories that might be considered for a TV bulletin, with the story weighting coding set out on the right.

 This system means that everyone attending the news meeting, or checking on the news prospects during the day, is able to see exactly what is required, the resources to be allocated, and the time it should take to produce the material.

 The story weighting system also prioritises effort on the stories that are of most value to the target audience.

 This, in turn, makes the management of news far more systematic and focused on business priorities, which, in turn, leads to greater efficiency, a saving in costs, a stronger editorial proposition, and more informed and motivated staff.

 Content value matrix

 You might want to use the story weighting tool in conjunction with another method created by Media Helping Media – the content value matrix.
-Below is a PDF prepared for a training course in Harare for the former Mobile Community Zimbabwe.
+Below is a slide prepared for a training course in Harare for the former Mobile Community Zimbabwe.